 When someone asked about solving a specific problem that their tool addressed, team members would describe their approach to solving it.
 They'd walk through the workflow step by step, and if their product was part of that workflow, they'd mention it naturally: "We built an internal tool to handle this part" or "I use [product name] for this step, but you could also do it with [alternative]."

 The key difference was context.
 These weren't drive-by recommendations.
 They came from accounts with weeks of genuine participation in the same community.
 Other users could check the commenter's history and see a real person with diverse contributions — not an account that only shows up to promote one product.
+This approach aligns with what experts like SparkToro's Rand Fishkin have long advocated: earning attention rather than buying it.

 Engaging with critics